Click here to view FAQ's about Immunizations and Titers.

 The new Bacterial Meningitis Vaccine Requirement or Exemption Form must be completed 10 days before the start of class.

 MENINGOCCOCAL (Bacterial Meningitis): One dose required within 5 years of the first class day and at least 10 days before the first class day.
 You are exempt if you are 22 or older the first day of your first semester, or an online or distant education student exclusively.
-If you are required to come to campus for any interaction including orientation you are not exempt from the requirement.
+If you are a online or distance education student under the age of 22 the first day of class your first semester and must come to campus for any interaction, including orientation, you are not exempt.
 Exemptions can be granted for medical and conscience reasons.
 For medical reasons, documentation from your physician is required.
 For conscience or religious reasons exemptions must be on the form from the State of Texas found at www.dshs.state.tx.us/immunize/school.
 This can take up to two weeks to obtain and must be received within 90 days from the time it was notarized.
 (Additional Bacterial Meningitis Information)

 TETANUS TOXOID, REDUCED DIPTHERIA TOXOID AND ACELLULAR PERTUSUSSIS (Tdap): All students must have one dose of Tdap (Tetanus, diphtheria, pertussis), then a a Tetanus/Diptheria (Td) booster every 10 years thereafter.